phillipj/gitlab-search/README.md

-  -g, --groups <group-names>               group(s) to find repositories in (separated with comma) -f, --filename <filename>                only search for contents in given a file, glob matching with wildcards (*) -e, --extension <file-extension>         only search for contents in files with given extension -h, --help                               output usage information
+  -g, --groups <group-names>               group(s) to find repositories in (separated with comma) -f, --filename <filename>                only search for contents in given a file, glob matching with wildcards (*) -e, --extension <file-extension>         only search for contents in files with given extension -p, --path <path>                        only search in files in the given path -h, --help                               output usage information

 Commands: